hadley/roxygen3/README.md

 `writeRd`, `writeNamespace`, and `writeDescription` return objects that will be used to modify Rd files, the `NAMESPACE` and `DESCRIPTION` respectively.

-* `writeRd` methods should return an Rd command object
+* `writeRd` methods should return an Rd command object - these objects take care of the merging that occurs when multiple blocks are stored into the same file.

 * `writeNamespace` methods should return a character vector of namespace directives